 Mirroring is a way of translating the verbal and nonverbal input of the other person into your own words.
 Thus, there is more to it than just summarising.
-You reflect not only the content of the conversation but also its meaning for the other person and his or her non-verbal communication; that is, the way he or she feels about this topic.
+You reflect not only the content of the conversation but also its meaning for the other person and their non-verbal communication; that is, the way they feel about this topic.

-If you use this technique well, it can help the other to clarify his or her thoughts and feelings behind the issue and identify what is really going on, thus serving as a step forward in finding a solution.
+If you use this technique well, it can help the other to clarify their thoughts and feelings behind the issue and identify what is really going on, thus serving as a step forward in finding a solution.